What to Do After You Get Engaged: A Cheat Sheet

-I’ve been a wedding photographer since 212, so I have a pretty good insight into what goes into a wedding.
+I’ve been a wedding photographer since 2012, so I have a pretty good insight into what goes into a wedding.
 From cakes to flowers and everything in between, it can feel like a huge task.
 I mean, it IS a big task.
-But… there are some big things to sort out first and some priorities to lay down.
+But there are some big things to sort out first and some priorities to lay down.

 I get involved with couples very early on, so I get to see and hear what goes into the planning of a wedding and what goes well (and not so well).

-So, here you go… a newly-engaged cheat sheet to work too!
+So, here you go… a cheat sheet for you newly-engaged couples to work to!

 The first thing to do is… NOTHING!